-Sundance candidate Pity is about a monstrosity in the Mediterranean
+Greek film Pity is about a monstrosity in the Mediterranean

 Yet, in the next scene, a middle-aged man (Yannis Drakopoulos) is crying his heart out on the side of his bed.
 His reasons for sorrow are perfectly valid, as they emerge a few moments later.
 His wife (Evi Saoulidou) is in a coma after a car accident, and her chances seem slim.
 Before we learn this, we see him in front of his door in the morning, waiting for someone.
 The bell rings, and it turns out to be a sweet neighbour who brings him a Bundt cake for sympathy.

-A chock-a-block schedule would have impeded his tiger-like search for the titular reaction.
+A chock-a-block schedule could have impeded his tiger-like search for the titular reaction.
 The quest for sympathy is a normal human tendency, so the first half of the film feels relatable.
 But then how many times has our pity party lasted enough to reach extreme limits?
 Rarely.
 Because life happens.
 So does work.

 But the what-if scenario seems strangely plausible with the mere choice of location.
-And thank heavens the disturbing climax wound up quick to make way for a lighter but open ending.
+And thank heavens the disturbing climax wound up quickly to make way for a lighter but open ending.
 The last bit felt good—like karma catching up.

 See the trailer here: